nus-cs2113-AY2122S1/ip/docs/README.md

 >Format: `done` &lt;number>

-> :grey_exclamation: Note: Please provide a positive whole number that is tagged to the task as shown with the list command.
+> ❕ Note: Please provide a positive whole number that is tagged to the task as shown with the list command.

 __Example:__